Viking Saga censorship incident: Lawsuit

-Supreme Court cases
+Related Supreme Court cases

-The magazine Reason took exception to the school administration's closure of the Viking Saga, observing that the decision was based not on the quality of the writing but rather on the opinions expressed by the publication.
-They noted that practicing writing and debating skills was an important part of the educational experience and cited two relevant United States Supreme Court decisions; Tinker v.
-Des Moines Independent Community School District (1969) asserted that "students do not lose their First Amendment freedoms on school grounds", but Hazelwood v.
+Scott Shackford of Reason magazine took exception to the school administration's closure of the Viking Saga, observing that the decision was based not on the quality of the writing but rather on the opinions expressed by the publication.
+They said that practicing writing and debating skills was an important part of the educational experience and cited two relevant United States Supreme Court decisions.
+Tinker v.
+Des Moines Independent Community School District (1969) asserted that "students do not lose their First Amendment freedoms on school grounds" but Hazelwood v.
 Kuhlmeier (1988) gave school boards "wide authority to censor school newspapers".

+In her essay, Margaret Renkl said that the censorship allowed by Hazelwood could be applied to student newspapers which were "part of a school curriculum" and had to be for "educational reasons".
+Renkl quoted an analysis of Hazelwood by the Legal Information Institute of Cornell Law School:

+In October 2022, Mike Hiestand of the SPLC told Rachel Martin of WNYC that based on Tinker, "as long as the speech didn't result in a serious disruption of normal school activity, so as long as it was lawful, as long as it was peaceful, that was pretty much where the bar was".
+According to Hiestand, that changed in 1988 when the Supreme Court ruled "that school officials could censor school-sponsored student newspapers where they had a reasonable educational justification".

-Max Kautsch, an attorney for the Nebraska Press Association specializing in media law, said that "the decision by the administration to eliminate the student newspaper violates students' right to free speech, unless the school can show a legitimate educational reason for removing the option to participate in a class ... that publishes award-winning material", adding that "it is hard to imagine what the legitimate reason could be".
+Max Kautsch, an attorney for the Nebraska Press Association who specializes in media law, said that "the decision by the administration to eliminate the student newspaper violates students' right to free speech, unless the school can show a legitimate educational reason for removing the option to participate in a class ... that publishes award-winning material", adding that "it is hard to imagine what the legitimate reason could be".
 The Grand Island Independent reported that print media has a constitutional right to determine its editorial content, citing the 1974 case Miami Herald Publishing Co. v.
 Tornillo.